 The school’s aims are to:

-At Amberley Primary School we teach both discrete Computing lessons to develop knowledge, skills and understanding but also provide a range of opportunities throughout school to employ Computing skills across the curriculum.
+At Amberley Primary School we teach discrete Computing lessons to develop knowledge, skills and understanding, whilst also providing a range of opportunities throughout school to employ Computing skills across the curriculum.

 In Key Stage 1 and 2, all class teachers follow the planning provided by North Tyneside computing staff, which has been distributed in an Amberley Computing long term plan.
 This planning ensures good progression and coverage across the primary age range, with prior learning being revisited and then built on across the key stage.
 Some schemes of work spread across a half term and some across a full term, depending on the content.
 Each scheme of work progresses to a final piece of work for the unit.
-Each week class teachers put video evidence into the Computing evidence Google Drive using an app on their ipads.
-This saves into a school wide bank of evidence, including details of the unit, task, lesson and links to the national curriculum.
-Three pieces of evidence will be collected each lesson from a variety of abilities and pupil group including pupil premium children.
+Each week class teachers put pictorial or video evidence into the Computing evidence Google Drive using an app on their ipads.
+This saves into a school wide bank of evidence and includes details of the unit, task, lesson and links to the national curriculum.
+Three pieces of evidence will be collected each lesson from a variety of abilities and pupil groups including pupil premium children.
 The final piece of work is saved in class folders on the shared drive.
-This is write protected and unable to be changed by children.
+These folders are write protected and unable to be changed by children.

 As children become more confident in their abilities in Computing, they will become more independent and key life skills such as problem-solving, logical thinking and self-evaluation become second nature.